-Even though it isn't the biggest heater out there, the appliance actually features 2000 watts of maximum power.
+Though not the biggest heater, the appliance boasts 2000 watts of maximum power.
 With that kind of power, you'll be able to warm up a sizable room, a rather large garage, or even bring it to an office if you feel like the temperature there isn't quite up your alley.
-The anti-frost function will prove to be useful for utility rooms.
+The anti-frost function will prove useful for utility rooms.

 Gets rather loud when used on the highest power setting.

-This Delonghi ceramic heater is something that we could easily recommend to the customers who would be interested in a powerful model that doesn't take up too much space, features a sleek and stylish design, and is surprisingly cost-effective given how functional it is.
+We could easily recommend this Delonghi ceramic heater to those customers who would like a powerful model that doesn't take up too much space, features a sleek and stylish design, and is surprisingly cost-effective given how functional it is.